nasa-gibs/mrf/doc/MUG.md

 tiles can always be decompressed.
 For exact details on the strategy flags refer to the zlib documentation.
 The free form option to use is `Z_STRATEGY`, and the valid values are:

-- Z_FILTERED: Skips the optional filtering of the input stream
+- `Z_FILTERED`: Skips the optional filtering of the input stream
-- Z_HUFFMAN_ONLY:  Only the Huffman encoding part of DEFLATE is performed
+- `Z_HUFFMAN_ONLY`:  Only the Huffman encoding part of DEFLATE is performed
-- Z_RLE: Somewhat like an RLE, within the limits of DEFLATE
+- `Z_RLE`: Somewhat like an RLE, within the limits of DEFLATE
-- Z_FIXED:  Fixed Huffman tables
+- `Z_FIXED`:  Fixed Huffman tables

 Example which will generate an RLE compressed tile with gzip style headers:
 `gdal_translate –of MRF –co COMPRESS=DEFLATE -co OPTIONS="GZ:on Z_STRATEGY:Z_RLE" input.tif gzipped.mrf`